Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: periodic schemes

 \begin{proposition} An $n$-periodic algorithm characterized by the $n\times n$ transfer function matrix $\widetilde{G}(z)$ avoids circular dependence if and only if $\widetilde{G}(\infty)$ is a strictly lower triangular matrix. \end{proposition} \begin{proof} The proof is similar to the reasoning in Section~\ref{sec:periodic_control} that explains the lower triangular structure of $\widetilde{F}(\infty)$ for a causal periodic system $F$.
 From the construction of the lifted system, $x_i[\tau+1]$ is computed before $x_j[\tau+1]$ for $1\leq i < j\leq n$.
 Thus, to avoid circular dependence, the computation of $x_i[\tau+1]$ cannot exploit $x_j[\tau+1]$ for $i \leq j$.
 The proof is complete by noting that the $\left( i,j\right)$-th element of $\widetilde{G}(\infty)$ is nonzero if and only if computing $x_i[\tau+1]$ requires $\nabla f(x_j[\tau+1])$. \end{proof}

-For the case of a quadratic cost function \eqref{eq:quadratic_cost}, as we have demonstrated in Section~\ref{sec:quadratic}, the design of an optimization algorithm achieving $\rho$-convergence for all quadratic functions $f$ with $\spec(Q)\subseteq[\mu,\ell]$ amounts to synthesizing a controller $C$ that achieves gain margin $\kappa=\ell/\mu$ for the nominal plant $P_\gamma$ defined in \eqref{eq:Pgamma}.
-As for designing $n$-periodic algorithms, the controller $C$ is $n$-periodic.
+For the case of a quadratic cost function \eqref{eq:quadratic_cost}, as in Section~\ref{sec:quadratic}, the design of an optimization algorithm for all $f\in\mathcal{Q}_{\mu,\ell}$ amounts to synthesizing a controller $C_\gamma$ that achieves gain margin $\kappa=\ell/\mu$ for the nominal plant $P_\gamma$ in \eqref{eq:Pgamma}.
+As for designing $n$-periodic algorithms, the controller $C_\gamma$ is $n$-periodic.
 The flexibility afforded by periodic control has the promise to exceed the gain margin of time-invariant control.
-However, Theorem~\ref{thm:periodic} states that if the nominal plant is strictly causal with a single unstable pole and no finite non-minimum phase zero, the maximum gain margin achievable by linear time-periodic controllers is the same as that achievable by LTI controllers.
-And the nominal plant $P_\gamma$ is exactly in this pattern.
+However, Proposition~\ref{thm:periodic} states that if the nominal plant is strictly causal without no finite non-minimum phase zero, the maximum gain margin achievable by linear time-periodic controllers is the same as that achievable by LTI controllers.
+The nominal plant $P_\gamma$ shares the same structure.